-- ask you to give a mouthwash sample and a small blood sample. - access, examine and record information from your medical records.
+- ask you to give a mouthwash sample. - carry out research on a blood sample and a tissue sample which were taken when you were diagnosed. - access, examine and record information from your medical records. - possibly invite your family members to help in a further study.